Deep Learning for Efficient CSI Feedback in Massive MIMO: Adapting to New Environments and Small Datasets: Performance Evaluation

 For performance evaluation, we use the following four datasets, where the first two dataset settings are typically used for assessing the performance of CSI estimation and feedback techniques \cite{ref:csinet}, the third dataset is from actual field measurements, and the last dataset is generated following 3GPP standard models: \begin{enumerate} \item \textbf{Cost2100 Indoor}.
 The dataset is generated by using COST2100 model \cite{c2100} with $5.3$ GHz downlink frequency for a gNB at the center of a $20$m$\times 20$m coverage area.
 The bandwidth is $20$ MHz.
 We consider $N_b=32$ antennas and $N_f = 1024$ subcarriers at the gNB to serve single-antenna UEs randomly distributed within the coverage area. \item \textbf{Cost2100 Outdoor}.
 The dataset is generated from COST2100 model \cite{c2100} for a $300$ MHz downlink frequency for a gNB at the center of a $400$m$\times 400$m coverage area.
 The bandwidth, antennas and subcarriers are the same as in Cost2100 Indoor.

 \item \textbf{Measured Indoor}.
 This dataset contains CSI samples recorded from KU Leuven Massive MIMO testbed in a 9 $\mbox{m}^2$ indoor area \cite{ref:data_ula}.
-The gNB is equipped with a Uniform Linear Array (ULA) of 64 antennas.
-We select the middle 32 of 64 antennas.
-The CSI is collected for 100 subcarriers spaced at a $2.61$ GHz frequency over a 20 MHz bandwidth.
+The gNB is equipped with a uniform linear array of 64 antennas at a $2.61$ GHz frequency.
+We select the first 32 of 64 antennas.

 \item \textbf{Quadriga 3GPP UMA}.
 We generate one more dataset using the channel setting described in 3GPP TR 38.901 with the QuaDRiGa platform \cite{ref:data_quadriga}.
-We select the urban macrocell (UMa) scenario at the $2.6$ GHz carrier.
-We consider gNB with $N_b=32$ antennas and $N_f = 1024$ subcarriers over $20$ MHz bandwidth.
+We select the urban macrocell (UMa) scenario at the $2.6$ GHz carrier over $20$ MHz bandwidth with $N_b=32$ antennas.
 The gNB is located at the center of a square area of edge length $400$m and serves single-antenna UEs randomly distributed within the coverage area. \end{enumerate} After transforming CSI matrices into the angular-delay domain, only the first 32 rows are kept owing to sparsity for these four types of channel data.
 The overall training set size is $100,000$ and the testing set size is $20,000$.
 The batch size is $64$.
 We use 200 epochs for SPTM2-ISTANet+, and 80 epochs for the translation module and retranslation module in CSI-TransNet because they have very few parameters.